sts10/tidy/readme.markdown

 - handle words with integers and non-alphanumeric characters
 - delete all characters through first space (`-s`) or tab (`-t`)
 - take lists of words to reject or retain
-- remove homophones from a provided list of comma-separated pairs of homophones (`-h`)
+- remove homophones from a provided list of comma-separated pairs of homophones
 - enforce a minimum [edit distance](https://en.wikipedia.org/wiki/Edit_distance) between words (`-d`)
 - remove prefix words (see below) (`-P`)
 - guarantee unique prefix lengths (see below) (`-u`)
 - print corresponding dice rolls before words, separated by a tab.
-Dice can have 2 to 9 sides.
+Dice can have 2 to 9 sides. (`-D`)
+- print information about the new list, such as entropy per word, to the terminal (`-A`)

 ## Usage